 - 6.1 Provision for learning needs is best expressed in terms of 'learning support' an umbrella term indicating the provision for a variety of types and levels of need, including SEN, EAL and Higher Achieving Pupils.
 This provision encompasses curriculum planning, support for individual pupils or groups of pupils within the classroom in terms of differentiation, support for those responsible for teaching these pupils, and supplementary provision. - 6.2 EAL pupils will be provided with opportunities to make good progress. - 6.3 EAL children in the Early Years will be provided with reasonable steps to learn and play in their home language, we will support language development at home and support children in reaching a good standard in English.
-Where appropriate, we will assess understanding in the home language in order to inform an assessment judgement in the early stages of English language learning. - 6.4 Classroom teachers have responsibility for ensuring that pupils can participate in lessons and will have awareness of good practice in providing for EAL pupils within the classroom setting. - 6.5 Our school aims to address the needs of EAL pupils within the classroom.
+Where appropriate, we will assess understanding in the home language in order to inform an assessment judgement in the early stages of English language learning.
+Where appropriate, the Teddy Talk Checklist, Early Years Talk Boost Tracker assessment and additional key word assessment is used to assess receptive and expressive use of language and areas for development. - 6.4 Classroom teachers have responsibility for ensuring that pupils can participate in lessons and will have awareness of good practice in providing for EAL pupils within the classroom setting. - 6.5 Our school aims to address the needs of EAL pupils within the classroom.
 However, there will be times when it will be appropriate for children to be withdrawn from lessons to receive focused support.